 Long-Term Risks – Do Stem Cells Grow Back?

-A big question people ask is – will my body replace the stem cells?
+A big question people ask is “will my body replace the stem cells?”
 The answer is YES!
+Your body continues to produce new stem cells constantly.

 1. PBSC Donation Recovery